Martin Luther King Jr. Records Collection Act

-The Martin Luther King Jr. Records Collection Act, or MLK Records Act, is proposed legislation that would release United States government records pertaining to the life and death of Martin Luther King Jr. Versions of the law have been proposed on multiple occasions, and a complete version was brought to both chambers of the United States Congress in 2005–2006.
+The Martin Luther King Jr. Records Collection Act, or MLK Records Act, is a proposed legislation that would release United States government records pertaining to the life and death of Martin Luther King Jr. Versions of the law have been proposed on multiple occasions, and a complete version was brought to both chambers of the United States Congress in 2005–2006.

 History of the King files

 The "FBI–King suicide letter", that the FBI mailed anonymously to Martin Luther King Jr. in an attempt to convince him to commit suicide, later released by the FBI.

 In the years after the 1968 assassination of Martin Luther King Jr., reports emerged that the government was destroying sensitive documents related to the murder case.
 The FBI was criticized for appearing unusually reluctant to release records pertaining to King.
 In 1977, Judge John Lewis Smith ruled against Bernard Lee and the Southern Christian Leadership Conference (SCLC) in a lawsuit, and ordered that the King files be sealed for 50 years.

 In 1983, Senator Jesse Helms attempted to open the files because he believed that release of Federal Bureau of Investigation (FBI) records would incriminate King and prevent the establishment of Martin Luther King Jr. Day as a federal holiday.
 He was denied by Judge Smith.

 The documents are thus not slated for release until 2027.
 Among these are an FBI file called "MURKIN" (for Murder-King, the official designation of the Martin Luther King assassination investigation) and information about how the FBI, through COINTELPRO, targeted King while he was alive.

 On January 23, 2025 President Donald Trump signed an Executive Order declassifying some of the records concerning the assassination.
 These digitized records were released by the National Archives on July 21, 2025, while some are to remained sealed for two more years.